Marco-Sulla/python-frozendict/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Welcome!
+Before you write your Feature Request, please read below:

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]